 (9) If a network operator does not carry out the work or take the measures referred to in subsection (8) in the agreed time or within such further time as the Director may specify, the inspector may, by order in writing served on the network operator, require the work to be done or the measures taken, by the network operator within the period specified in the order.

-[Section 18C inserted by No. 5 of 2007 s.
+[Section 18C inserted: No. 5 of 2007 s.
 15.]

 19. Appeal